KingBenny101/data-symphony/README.md

     ```

 ### Running the application
-* Run the following the command to start the application, it will open on your default browser.
+* Run the following the command to start the application, it will be hosted this (url)["http://127.0.0.1:8000/"].
     ```bash
     python manage.py runserver
     ```